OPENPAD-AI/openpadprotocol-verifiernode/example/README.md

 ---

-# Implement Start Verifier Node
+# Starting the Verifier Node
 See the complete implementation in `src/sections/start-verifier-node-view.tsx` Key functions include: